20 Best Things to Do in Glacier National Park

 15. Whitewater Rafting in the Park

-One of the best tours that you can do in Glacier National Park is whitewater rafting the Middle Fork of the Flathead River with a local guide based out of West Glacier!
+Whitewater rafting the Middle Fork of the Flathead River with a local guide out of West Glacier is one of the best guided tours in Glacier National Park!

-This scenic whitewater adventure takes you inside Glacier National Park, as your guide will lead you through some of the most beautiful backcountry, which is great for anyone looking for a fun family and friends adventure!
+I say this because this scenic whitewater adventure takes you inside Glacier National Park, where your guide will lead you through some of the most beautiful backcountry that most never see, which can be a great option for anyone looking for a fun group adventure to do with family and friends!

 16. Apikuni Falls Trail